daz4126/Nanny-State/README.md

 - **FAST** - automatic page renders that are blazingly fast.
 - **MINIMAL** - only 3kb minified and zipped.

 **NANNY STATE** stores data in a single state object and automatically renders the view when it changes.
 This keeps your code organized and easier to maintain without the bloat of other libraries.
-And everything is written in vanila JS and HTML, which means you don't have to learn any new syntax!
+And everything is written in vanilla JS and HTML, which means you don't have to learn any new syntax!

 It's easy to get started - just follow the [examples](#examples) below and you'll see some impressive results in just a few lines of code.